Click here to submit your abstract. Please reference the below guidelines prior to submitting your abstract.

 Submit Final Abstract

-When you have completed all the tasks, and are sure that your submission is complete and in final form, perform the following two steps:
+When you have completed all the tasks, and are sure that your submission is complete and in final form, click the Submit button.

 Submitted abstracts may be edited until the SciX submission deadlines noted above.
 Corrections and/or changes will not be accepted after these respective dates.
 To make changes to your abstract(s), log in to the SciX Paper Submission Site with your credentials.